E-gonito/Epic-Game-Store-Manual-Test-Suite/README.md

 - 100% of all planned manual test cases have been executed.

-- All discovered defects (bugs) have been documented and reported in the Jira project board.
+- All discovered defects have been documented and reported in the Jira project board.

-- There are no open defects with a 'Critical' or 'Blocker' priority.
+- There are no open defects with a 'Critical' priority.